JaneJeon/bazaar-backend/docs/api.md

 ## Errors

-The API, on error, will return a status code and a JSON object containing the `error` parameter (which is the error message).
+The API, on error, will return a status code (`error.response.status`) and an error message (`error.response.data`).
 The error message should be relayed to the user.

 When a request is malformed (e.g. wrong/missing parameters), returns a 400 status code.